-The Clay Mathematics Institute (Cambridge, MA) is dedicated to increasing and disseminating mathematical knowledge.
+The Clay Mathematics Institute is dedicated to increasing and disseminating mathematical knowledge.
 Students who find their PROMYS experience especially worthwhile may be invited to return for a second summer to participate in advanced seminars and research activities.
 To ensure that returning students and counselors find their experience intellectually stimulating, PROMYS, in partnership with the Clay Mathematics Institute, offers a variety of advanced seminars and research projects each summer.
 In 2013, returning students and counselors participated in the following seminars for their further enrichment: Geometry and Symmetry, Wavelet Transformations, and Representations of Finite Groups.
 Past seminars have also included: Algebra; Values of the Riemann zeta function; Modular Forms; Hyperbolic Geometry; Graphs and Knots; Random Walks on Groups; Dirichlet Series; the Mathematics of Computer Graphics; and the Mathematics of Algorithms.

 Since 1999, the CMI/PROMYS partnership has also run research labs.
 PROMYS participants form teams of four to engage in open-ended exploratory mathematics projects with the guidance of research mathematicians, Mentors, and Seminar Leaders.